adambiltcliffe/react-flask-webgame/README.md

 TO-DO LIST
 ==========

+Refactor server to separate model and controller

+Explicitly support multiple game types

-Set up replayable game actions
+Set up replayable game actions on client

 Persist user and game information to a database